 Refit with an airlock or pricked balloon.

-Repeat this procedure every 3 months for 9 months until almost no sediment is forming on the bottom of the jug anymore.
+Repeat this procedure every three months for nine months until almost no sediment is forming on the bottom of the jug anymore.

 Funnel into sanitized bottles.